Muzai Moratorium: Development and production

-When preparations for music production began, Masahiro Shinogi, the production director at Toshiba EMI at the time who had shifted into more of a producer-like role, decided to invite an experienced external director in place of himself.
-However, the external director, who said that the work required considerable revisions, and Sheena, who firmly rejected that, clashed intensely in their opinions.
-Shinogi also felt an unprecedented sense of discomfort with Sheena’s lyrics and compositions, and agreed with the external director.
-But he wondered whether perhaps he had simply grown older and could no longer accept the music of young people, and thought that this discomfort might in fact be a sign of something about to transform dramatically.

-He then judged that, in order to make the most of Ringo Sheena’s individuality, the conventional methods of direction should be ignored and she should be allowed to do things freely.
-He entrusted everything to Sheena and arranger/bassist Seiji Kameda, leaving the two to carry out the work.
+When preparations for the album began, Masahiro Shinogi—then the production director at Toshiba EMI, who had taken on more of a producer-like role—chose to bring in an experienced external director to oversee the work in his place.
+However, the external director, insisting that the material required extensive revisions, clashed fiercely with Sheena, who rejected the idea outright.
+Shinogi himself felt an unprecedented unease with Sheena’s lyrics and compositions, and at first sided with the external director.
+Yet he began to wonder if perhaps this discomfort was simply the result of his own aging—that he could no longer accept the music of the younger generation.
+He came to think that this very unease might actually signal the arrival of something radically transformative.
+Concluding that Ringo Sheena’s individuality could only be realized by abandoning conventional methods of direction, he decided to give her complete freedom.
+He entrusted the entire process to Sheena and arranger/bassist Seiji Kameda, leaving the two of them to carry the project forward.

-At the time, Sheena was still a teenager, and she understood that as a brand-new debut artist she would not be given a sufficient budget.
-Therefore, she decided to carry out the recording with a simple band sound, and the members were gathered by Seiji Kameda according to Sheena’s wishes.
-As a result, trusting in the performers and the songs, they avoided fixing the arrangements too rigidly and instead created the music through free sessions.
-The approach taken was “one-take band recording,” packaging the atmosphere of the studio exactly as it was.
+At the time, Sheena was still a teenager, and she understood that as a brand-new debut artist she wouldn’t be given a generous budget.
+So she chose to record with a straightforward band sound, with the members assembled by Seiji Kameda according to her wishes.
+Trusting in both the performers and the songs, they avoided locking the arrangements too tightly and instead let the music take shape through free-form sessions.
+The method they adopted was “one-take band recording,” capturing and packaging the atmosphere of the studio exactly as it was.

-In the recording, they mainly used the method of organizing two different bands and switching between them depending on the song.
-This was because Sheena wanted to bring out differences in the band’s sound that would arise from the distinct character of each guitarist.
-Since she had always worked in bands up to that point, the band sound was what she felt most familiar with.
-However, both musically and lyrically, she did not want to limit herself only to that, but instead aimed for a “anything goes” feeling.
-Therefore, whenever she felt it was necessary, she did not insist on sticking to the band format and also incorporated strings and other elements.
+In the recording sessions, they mainly adopted the method of organizing two different bands and switching between them depending on the song.
+Sheena wanted to highlight the differences in sound that would naturally emerge from the distinct personalities of each guitarist.
+Having always worked within bands up to that point, the band sound was what felt most familiar to her.
+Yet both musically and lyrically, she didn’t want to confine herself to that alone—her aim was to create an “anything goes” atmosphere.
+So whenever she felt it was necessary, she didn’t insist on sticking to the band format and freely incorporated strings and other elements as well.